tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ...
 private:
 ...
-}
+｝
 ```

 ### Set a singleton
-Before you call the EnterRoom function, obtain and configure ITMGContext first, because all calls begin from ITMGContext and are called and passed back to your application via ITMGDelegate.
+You need to obtain ITMGContext before you can call the function EnterRoom, because any API call begins with ITMGContext and the callback is passed to application via ITMGDelegate.

 #### Sample code
 ```